 Freshen with the Power of Lemons

 With no dishes in the dishwasher, try running a full cycle using powdered lemonade instead of detergent.
-The acid in the lemonade removes buildup and makes the appliance smell fresh and lemony.
-Lemons are useful for appliance cleaning, as you’ll see in our video.
+The acid in the lemonade removes the buildup and makes the appliance smell fresh and lemony.

 Schedule Pro Dishwasher Maintenance or Repair